This article was revised in July 2021 to include the most updated information.

 Buying Cryptocurrency on Coinbase

-Note: You can buy in fractions, and DO NOT need to purchase a whole Bitcoin, Ethereum, or Litecoin.
-As you see in my example enough, you can buy 1.3216 of a Litecoin if you’d like.
-You can buy 0.005 of a Bitcoin as well.
-As I write, even that is nearly $100.
+Note: You can buy in fractions, and DO NOT need to purchase a whole Bitcoin, Ethereum, Litecoin, etc. You can buy 0.005 of a Bitcoin if you so choose to.

-Finally, you click that blue button at the bottom.
-A popup will ask you if you’re sure.
-If you’ve got 2 factor authentication on, you will need to verify before you can purchase it.
+If you’ve got 2-factor authentication on, you will need to verify before you can purchase it.

 Coinbase is the most popular and simplest way to purchase cryptocurrency with USD (United States Dollar), but there are alternative methods as well.